meta-learn/meta-learn.github.io/2021/index.md

 1. Can supplementary material be added beyond the 8-page limit for submissions, and are there any restrictions on it?

    Yes, you may include additional supplementary material, but you should ensure that the main paper is self-contained, since looking at supplementary material is at the discretion of the reviewers.
 The supplementary material should also follow the same NeurIPS format as the paper and be limited to a reasonable amount (max 10 pages in addition to the main submission).

+1. Are references included in the 8-page limit?

+   No, references will not count towards the page limit.

 1. Can a submission to this workshop be submitted to another NeurIPS workshop in parallel?